Thermal Ringdown of a Kerr Black Hole: Overtone Excitation, Fermi-Dirac Statistics and Greybody Factor: Discussions and Conclusions

 \section{Discussions and Conclusions}

 In this paper, we have studied the ringdown GW emission out of a Kerr black hole induced by a particle plunging into the hole.
-Then we have confirmed (i) the destructive interference of overtones before the strain peak and (ii) the thermal excitation of overtones that apparently follows the Fermi-Dirac statistics.
-The thermal nature of a black hole ringing can be tested by searching for the Boltzmann distribution in a GW spectrum at higher frequencies $\omega \gtrsim \text{Re} (\omega_{lm0})$.
+Then we have confirmed (i) the destructive interference of overtones before the strain peak and (ii) the apparent thermal excitation of multiple QN modes that can be modeled by the Fermi-Dirac distribution.
+This may be caused by the scattering of GW at the angular momentum barrier by which the greybody factor is imprinted on the ringdown spectrum.
+The apparent thermal nature of a black hole ringing can be tested by searching for the Boltzmann distribution in a GW spectrum at higher frequencies $\omega \gtrsim \text{Re} (\omega_{lm0})$.

 Fitting multiple QN modes to GW waveforms in the frequency domain, we found that the ringdown starts before the strain peak and the significant destructive interference occurs as the real frequencies of overtones are close to that of the fundamental mode.
 Remember that the beating phenomenon, involving a destructive interference, is caused by the superposition of multiple sinusoids whose frequencies are close to each other.
 The fitting in the frequency domain works in a stable manner as the exponential amplification of the fitting mode functions is absent in the frequency domain.
 Also, one can perform the fitting analysis without truncating GW data beforehand and the start time of ringdown, $t^{\ast}$, can be handled as one of the fitting parameters.